-Participants come together for five busy days of speaker sessions with leaders in the field such as Paul LeBlanc, president of Southern New Hampshire University, and working sessions with their design challenge team and mentor coaches.
-The 2014 program will be in Cambridge, MA.
-The 2015 program will be in Chicago, IL from July 12-17.
+Participants come together for five busy days of speaker sessions with leaders in the field and working sessions with their design challenge team and mentor coaches.
+The 2015 program will be in Chicago, IL from July 13-17.

 The Coach-Supported Model Design Program

 Following the residential program, design challenge teams will meet and create their own version of a 'breakthrough model' for student success that incorporates essential elements and builds on the information shared in the residential program.
 BMA Model Design Rubric